offen/heroku/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Deploy your own Offen instance to Heroku.
+Deploy your own Offen Fair Web Analytics instance to Heroku.

 You can check the [tutorial][] in our documentation for detailed instructions.